Message from the Chair

 Maintaining a lean and efficient operation guided by farmer-member input

-Manitoba Crop Alliance (MCA), under the guidance of the board of directors and with the support of the four crop committees, efficiently operated within the 2022-23 budget while meeting our strategic plan objectives of investing in research and production, market development and access, advocacy, and communications activities that benefit our farmer members.
+Manitoba Crop Alliance (MCA) under the guidance of the Board of Directors, with the support of the four crop committees efficiently operated within the 2023-24 budget while meeting our strategic plan goals and investing in research & production, market development and communication that benefit our farmer members dollars.

-In 2022-23, MCA’s revenues decreased from the previous fiscal year, which is reflective of the drought conditions during the growing season in Manitoba.
-To ensure fiscal responsibility, the board of directors reviewed and revisited the budget in December 2022 to current, adjusting as necessary.
-The total excess of revenues over expenses is $2,656,977.
+In 2023-24, MCA’s revenues increased from the previous fiscal year, reflecting better yields in the 2023 growing season.
+To ensure fiscal responsibility, the board of directors reviewed and revisited the budget in December 2023 to current, adjusting as necessary.
+The total excess of revenues over expenses is $301,223

-MCA is reporting a refund rate of 6.97 per cent.
-This is a testament to the support of MCA farmer members for our activities.
+MCA is reporting a a reduced refund rate of 6.94 per cent. slightly lower than in 2022-23.
+This is a true testament to the support of MCA’s farmer members for our activities.

 A breakdown of expenses is as follows: